This is a story about two women in science.

 - “Judgments about speech are judgments about the speakers themselves…Inherently there is of course nothing unsophisticated about vocal fry, up-talk, or using ‘like.’
 All this is to say that normative judgments about linguistic prestige are relative, and merely reflect social attitudes.”
 (Gabriel Arana, Atlantic, 10 January 2013)

 This isn’t to say I don’t notice those tics myself.
 After all, my peers and I grew up with those same social attitudes.
 But something about that man’s fixation was especially grating.
 He interrupted a serious work discussion to comment on our voices and not our words.
-We were judged for something unrelated to the content of our character, then treated to an unsavory glimpse of his.
 I only hope those judgments weren’t shoved directly into a mental bin of All Women Are.
 Given his behavior, I’m not optimistic.
 But I can still hope.